sahat/satellizer/README.md

 #### Can I change `redirectUri` to something other than base URL?

 By default, `redirectUri` is set to `window.location.origin` (protocol, hostname, port number of a URL) for all OAuth providers.
-This `redirectUri` must match *exactly* the URL¹ specified in your OAuth app.
+This `redirectUri` must match *exactly* the URL¹ specified in your OAuth app settings.

 **Facebook (example)**
 ![](http://i.imgur.com/eaykgcZ.png)

 However, you can set `redirectUri` to any URL you desire.
-For instance, you may follow the format of [Passport.js](http://passportjs.org/):
+For instance, you may follow the naming convention of [Passport.js](http://passportjs.org/):
 ```js
 // Note: Must be absolute path.
 window.location.origin + /auth/facebook/facebook/callback